English

 SPELLING

 Spelling is an integral part of the writing process.
 Children who spell with ease are able to concentrate on the content of their writing and the making of meaning.
-The learning of spelling is encouraged as part of the home-school partnership and weekly spellings will be sent home to practise in Year 1 and Year 2, in readiness for a test in school.
-Children will be given words according to their developmental needs, so the amount and level of difficulty will vary.
+The learning of spelling is encouraged as part of the home-school partnership and weekly spellings will be put on the website to practise at home in Year 1 and Year 2.
+These are then tested through a ‘spelling quiz’.
+Children can be given words according to their developmental needs, so the amount and level of difficulty will vary.